sensu/sensu-alpha-documentation/README.md

-# sensualpha
+# About Sensu Alpha Documentation

-Sensu 2.0 Alpha Documentation and Examples
+Welcome friends :wave:!
+This repository is intended primarily for Sensu 2.0 Alpha users to guide them through their initial use.
+This Alpha program is a small, high-touch collaboration with Sensu Inc's engineering team as they produce a Beta ready for wider use.
+We appreciate everyone's patience in this early stage.
+For regular updates, [join our Community Slack](http://slack.sensu.io) or [our mailing list](http://sensuapp.us6.list-manage.com/subscribe?u=576e632588&id=2e5efd43d8).

 ## Overview

 Sensu 2.0 is a complete rewrite of Sensu in [Go](https://golang.org).
 It can be installed via a binary distribution, packages, or used in Docker containers (see the [installation](02-installation.md) instructions for further details).
 There are three components to Sensu 2.0: the sensu-backend, sensu-agent, and sensuctl programs.

 ### sensu-backend

 The `sensu-backend` program replaces `sensu-server` and `sensu-api`.
 It will also replace the `sensu-enterprise-dashboard` or `uchiwa` programs in the future.
 It is responsible for the Sensu 2.0 API and Transport.

 ### sensu-agent